AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-244-update-composer.md

     }
     ```

-* If the project has been created by another way and doesn't have `"dealerdirect/phpcodesniffer-installer"` in `"require-dev"` section:
+* If the project has been created by another way and does not have `"dealerdirect/phpcodesniffer-installer"` in `"require-dev"` section:

     ```json
     "config": {